Is Investing in Cryptocurrency or Bitcoin Halal? (late-2021)

 We’ll explain this later, and why some scholars in the past have said Cryptocurrency is not Halal — however first we’d like to summarize the situation in a straightforward manor.
 We’ll also cover specific cryptocurrencies below in the article.

-Investing and/or using Cryptocurrencies like Bitcoin or Ethereum is Halal, as is staking them — so long as you aren’t gambling with your money and doing so irresponsibly with debt; however placing your cryptocurrency on interest-bearing platforms such as Celsius or Blockfi, or a decentralized platform such as Aave isn’t nessecarily Halal.
+Investing and/or using Cryptocurrencies like Bitcoin or Ethereum is Halal, as is staking them — so long as you aren’t gambling with your money and doing so irresponsibly with debt; however placing your cryptocurrency on interest-bearing platforms, or a decentralized platform such as Aave isn’t nessecarily Halal.

 What Makes Something Halal vs Haram?